inspr/core-legacy/doc/workspace_init.md

 touch table.yaml
 ```

 As it's described in Inspr YAMLs documentation, we must specify the kind, apiVersion and then the dApp information.
 This specific dApp will work as a link between Ping/Pong and the Channels which they'll communicate through.
-Basically, it will connect Ping and Poung's Boundaries to Channels defined in the root dApp through Aliases.
-You can read more about Aliases and this dApp structure [here](dapp-overview.md).
+Basically, it will connect Ping and Pong's Boundaries to Channels defined in the root dApp through Aliases.
+You can read more about Aliases and this dApp structure [here](dapp_overview.md).
 The YAML should be the following:
 ```yaml
 kind: dapp